 The Turbo button is on the foot.
 It lights up green when you engage it.

 Flex 24V Brushless Hammer Drill Price

 Look for the Flex 24 Brushless Hammer Drill at your local Lowe’s and online.
 Packed with a 2.5Ah battery, 5.0Ah battery, and 160W fast charger, it retails for $249.
 With an upgraded 6.0Ah Stacked Lithium battery, the kit is $279.
 The bare tool is $159.

 If you want the higher value of a combo, one way is to pair the same kit from above with the Quick Eject impact driver for $299.
 The same kit is available with a pair of 6.0Ah Stacked Lithium batteries for $399.

 The Bottom Line

-We don’t expect a new brand to enter the scene and immediately jump to the top of the charts, but that’s exactly what the Flex 24V hammer drill in our Time Trial.
+We don’t expect a brand to enter the scene and immediately be the best cordless drill, but that’s exactly what the Flex 24V hammer drill in our Time Trial.
 Even in its first generation, Flex is proving it belongs in the conversation as one of the best.
 In fact, a year after its initial launch, it’s the performance benchmark that everyone else is going to have to chase.